-The best estimate liability is determined using a gross premium valuation method, as the present value of the best estimate future net cash flows, using the risk free discount curve.
+For all business except dental insurance, the best estimate liability is determined using a gross premium valuation method, as the present value of the best estimate future net cash flows, using the risk free discount curve.

 The calculations are performed at the policy / claim level and there is no grouping of schemes / policies / claims.
 The methodology involves determining a fixed set of assumptions which are used to project all contractual cash flows.